Blog

 The scale of this challenge should not be underestimated.
 A typical Windows environment may contain between 80,000 and 500,000 certificates when accounting for both organisationally deployed certificates and those shipped with the operating system and applications.
 Red Hat Linux systems typically contain between 200 and 20,000 certificates. iOS devices can hold 40,000 to over 200,000 certificates.
 Manual tracking at this scale is simply not feasible.

-Keys and secrets metadata
+Keys and Secrets Metadata

 While a CBOM should never contain actual cryptographic keys or secrets, it should document metadata about key material: key types, lengths, storage locations, rotation policies, and the systems or services that depend on them.
 This information supports both security assessment and operational planning.